Astec Industries (NASDAQ:ASTE) Stock Rating Lowered by Stifel Nicolaus

-Stifel Nicolaus downgraded shares of Astec Industries (NASDAQ:ASTE – Free Report) from a buy rating to a hold rating in a report issued on Thursday morning, MarketBeat reports.
-They currently have $37.00 target price on the industrial products company’s stock, down from their previous target price of $47.00.
+Astec Industries (NASDAQ:ASTE – Get Free Report) was downgraded by analysts at Stifel Nicolaus from a “buy” rating to a “hold” rating in a note issued to investors on Thursday, Marketbeat.com reports.
+They currently have a $37.00 price objective on the industrial products company’s stock, down from their prior price objective of $47.00.
+Stifel Nicolaus’ target price would suggest a potential upside of 14.27% from the company’s current price.

-Separately, StockNews.com raised shares of Astec Industries from a hold rating to a buy rating in a research report on Monday, March 11th.
+Separately, StockNews.com upgraded shares of Astec Industries from a “hold” rating to a “buy” rating in a research note on Monday, March 11th.

-Astec Industries (NASDAQ:ASTE – Get Free Report) last posted its quarterly earnings results on Wednesday, May 1st.
-The industrial products company reported $0.34 earnings per share (EPS) for the quarter, missing analysts’ consensus estimates of $0.81 by ($0.47).
+Astec Industries (NASDAQ:ASTE – Get Free Report) last posted its earnings results on Wednesday, May 1st.
+The industrial products company reported $0.34 earnings per share (EPS) for the quarter, missing the consensus estimate of $0.81 by ($0.47).
 Astec Industries had a return on equity of 7.44% and a net margin of 1.91%.
-The firm had revenue of $309.20 million for the quarter, compared to the consensus estimate of $343.27 million.
-During the same period in the previous year, the company posted $0.90 EPS.
-Astec Industries’s quarterly revenue was down 11.1% compared to the same quarter last year.
-As a group, equities analysts expect that Astec Industries will post 2.9 EPS for the current year.
+The firm had revenue of $309.20 million during the quarter, compared to the consensus estimate of $343.27 million.
+During the same quarter in the previous year, the company earned $0.90 EPS.
+The business’s revenue was down 11.1% compared to the same quarter last year.
+On average, equities research analysts forecast that Astec Industries will post 2.9 earnings per share for the current year.

 About Astec Industries